hippylib/cvips_labs/index.md

 use_math: false
 ---

-This page collects the *Jupyter notebooks* used for the graduate course on **Computational and Variational Methods for Inverse Problems**, taught by Prof. Ghattas at UT Austin in the Spring 2023 semester.
+This page collects the *Jupyter notebooks* used for the graduate course on **Computational and Variational Methods for Inverse Problems**, taught by Prof. Ghattas at UT Austin.

-For access to Jetstream 2 click [here](cloud.html).

 ### hIPPYlib (Inverse Problems Python library)